intelsdi-x/snap-plugin-collector-mesos/README.md

   older "slave" term.
 For more information, see [MESOS-1478][mesos-1478-jira].

 ### Roadmap
-For version 2, we intend to support additional deployment options as documented in issue #14.
+For version 2, we intend to support additional deployment options as documented in [GitHub issue #14][github-issue-14].
 Otherwise, there isn't a formal roadmap for this plugin, but it's in active development.
 If you have a feature request, please [open a new issue on GitHub][github-new-issue] or [submit a pull request][github-new-pull-request].

 ## Community Support
 This repository is one of many plugins in Snap, a powerful telemetry framework.
 To reach out to other users in the